igunduz/Single-Cell-Bioinformatics-Book/README.md

-# The Book of a Cell: Single Cell Methodologies and Analysis
+# Single Cell Bioinformatics: From Technology to Analysis Methodologies